UVVM/UVVM/doc/source/vvc_framework.rst

 .. warning::

-    This procedure will soon be deprecated and removed.
+    This procedure is deprecated and will be removed in v3.
 For details and examples for using this call see UVVM release v2020.05.12 or any earlier releases.